What is epilepsy?

 First – seizures happen when a part of the brain become over-active.
 Our brains work using electrical activity.
 This is usually very precisely controlled but, if that control fails, it can cause a seizure.

-Second -seizures involve some sort of uncontrollable change in body movement.
-These movements can be different and normally depend on what part of the brain is affected by the seizure.
+Second -seizures can involve some sort of uncontrollable change in body movement, loss of awareness or unusual sensations.
+These characteritics can be different and normally depend on what part of the brain is affected by the seizure.

 These are very general ideas and in fact different types of seizures can be very, well, different.
 They can last for a few seconds or they can last for a long time.
 They can affect a small part of the brain or they can affect a big part of the brain.
 They can happen rarely or they can happen many times every day.

 Usually seizures will stop by themselves within a few minutes.
 If seizures last for more than five minutes it is called ‘status epilepticus’ – this requires urgent medical attention to avoid possible brain damage.
 You can find more information about this from the charity Epilepsy Action.

 What causes seizures?